Deflation-based certified greedy algorithm and adaptivity for bifurcating nonlinear PDEs: Abstract

 \section{Abstract}

 This work deals with tailored reduced order models for bifurcating nonlinear parametric partial differential equations, where multiple coexisting solutions arise for a given parametric instance.
-Approaches based on proper orthogonal decomposition have been widely investigated in the literature, but they usually rely on some \emph{a-priori} knowledge about the bifurcating model and lack any error estimation.
-On the other hand, standard certified reduced basis techniques fail to represent correctly the branching behavior, since the error estimator is no longer reliable.
-The main goal of the contribution is to overcome these limitations by introducing two novel algorithms: (i) the adaptive-greedy, detecting the bifurcation point starting from scarce information over the parametric space, and (ii) the deflated-greedy, certifying multiple coexisting branches simultaneously.
-The former approach takes advantage of the features of the reduced manifold to detect the bifurcation, while the latter exploits the deflation and continuation methods to discover the bifurcating solutions and enrich the reduced space.
+Approaches based on proper orthogonal decomposition have been widely investigated in the literature.
+Still, they usually rely on some \emph{a priori} information about the bifurcating model and lack any error estimation.
+On the other hand, standard certified reduced basis techniques fail to represent correctly the branching behavior, given that the error estimator is no longer reliable.
+The main goal of the contribution is to overcome these limitations by introducing two novel iterative algorithms, namely: (i) the adaptive-greedy, detecting the bifurcation point starting from scarce information over the parametric space, and (ii) the deflated-greedy, certifying multiple coexisting branches simultaneously.
+The former approach takes advantage of the non-smoothness of the reduced manifold to detect the bifurcation, while the latter exploits the deflation and continuation methods to enrich the reduced space with the bifurcating solutions.
 We test the two strategies for the Coanda effect held by the Navier-Stokes equations in a sudden-expansion channel.
-The accuracy of the approach and the error certification are compared with vanilla-greedy and proper orthogonal decomposition.
+The accuracy and error certification are compared with standard greedy and proper orthogonal decomposition.